caseywatts/caseywatts.github.io/_posts/2018-12-16-debugging-your-brain-2.md

 You probably want to prevent most downward spirals.
 Any that are a waste of your time and energy, or if you think you'll regret your actions.
 But sometimes it might be worth it to let yourself get worked up -- you might be driven to focus on something you wouldn’t otherwise.

 I got really upset once.
 I was eating in a food court, charging my phone, and a security officer rudely told me I couldn’t use the power outlet.
-I felt myself getting worked up, and I entered the whoop state.
+I felt myself getting worked up, I whooped internally, and I entered an introspective state.
 I considered — should I control my thoughts and feelings and prevent myself from being worked up?
 In this case, I decided to allow this to motivate me to act.

 I was energized enough to talk to the manager later and make my thoughts known.
 I explained: it cost virtually nothing to the company (literally <$0.001 for a full phone charge).
 I wasn't in the way of anything.
 I wasn’t taking up needed space (the food court was empty).
 There was no sign up about this rule anywhere.
 And the person asking me to unplug was rude about it.